-Sister, while your son may have feelings of bisexuality, he may be afraid to tell you, thus his saying that it is his friend who dared him, or making up other excuses to avoid how he’s truly feeling.
+Sister, while your son may have feelings of bisexuality, he may be afraid to tell you.
+Thus, he makes up things to avoid talking to you about his real feelings.

 Perhaps it’s best that his father does this so he can relate to him as a man.
 Once you (or your husband) can gain his trust through communication, insha’Allah he will discuss with what he is going through his mind, how he feels, and what direction he feels his desires are going and why.

 While you stated he’s always been friends with girls all his life and is soft-hearted and a bit feminine, this in itself is not a cause for alarm.
 You do not know if he is bisexual or not.